Skip Navigation

 Starting Salary: $16.16 hourly

-This is technical work interviewing clients to obtain information needed to determine potential eligibility for, job referrals, training programs and other program services.
-Providing services to the public requires excellent customer service skills.
-The position is located at the Hays Workforce Center.
+This is technical work interviewing clients to obtain information needed to determine potential eligibility for training programs, job referrals and other program services.
+The position is located at the Lenexa Workforce Center.
+There is occasional local travel involved and may be overnight.

 Job Responsibilities may include but are not limited to the following: